-|Dosage||Comes in 5, 10 and 20 mg tablets||Comes in 25, 50 and 100 mg tablets|
+|Dosage||Comes in 5, 10, and 20 mg tablets.||Comes in 25, 50, and 100 mg tablets.|

-|Function||To treat erectile dysfunction, pulmonary heart disease||To treat erectile dysfunction, pulmonary heart disease|
+|Function||To treat erectile dysfunction, pulmonary heart disease.||To treat erectile dysfunction, pulmonary heart disease.|

 |Side effects||Facial flushing (reddening), headaches, .
 Vardenafil also may cause chest pain, low blood pressure,congestion,dizziness.||Facial flushing, headaches, stomach pain, nasal congestion, nausea, diarrhea, and an inability to differentiate between the colors green and blue.|

-|Brand owners||Developed by the biotech firm ICOS and marketed worldwide by Eli Lilly||Viagra is the product of the drug manufacturing company, Pfizer.|
+|Brand owners||Developed by the biotech firm Icos, which was acquired by Eli Lilly and Company.||Viagra is the product of the drug manufacturing company Pfizer.|

 |Named after||Came from twisting the company name Eli Lilly||Vigor or Niagara|